Skip to content

 Study Priority

 The CTA exam tests breadth of architectural thinking, not depth in any single product.
-You should be able to speak knowledgeably about any Salesforce product for 2-3 minutes if asked, but you will never be asked to configure CPQ pricing rules or write Marketing Cloud AMPscript.
-Focus your deep study on the platform itself: sharing model, governor limits, identity, data modeling, integration patterns, and automation.
+Speaking knowledgeably about any Salesforce product for 2-3 minutes is expected, but configuring CPQ pricing rules or writing Marketing Cloud AMPscript is not.
+Focus deep study on the platform itself: sharing model, governor limits, identity, data modeling, integration patterns, and automation.

 Cross-Reference Map